SeanL128/WorkoutTracker/README.md

 ## Acknowledgements
 - [AltStore](https://altstore.io/) and [SideStore](https://sidestore.io/) for sideloading guidance
-- Special thanks to my friend Matthew for help with brainstorming ideas
+- Special thanks to my friends Matthew for help with brainstorming ideas and Andy for helpful feedback